 III.
-B. Are there other res sources (including data) hat you need to complete e your discipline review and plannin (manag data) nat you need to complete e your discipline review and plannin q?
+B. Are there other resources (including data) that you need to complete your discipline review and planning?

 STEP IV.
 SHARE YOUR ACCOMPLISHMENTS Please include at least one discipline accomplishment that you'd like to share with the college community.